 The eye doctors at Chester County Eye Care Associates (CCEC) are board-certified and specially trained to perform cataract surgery using the latest and most advanced techniques available, including laser-assisted cataract surgery.
 They have performed over 15,000 cataract procedures, many of which have involved the replacement of the cloudy eye lenses (caused by the cataracts) with premium intraocular lenses (IOLs) that correct common refractive errors like myopia and hyperopia, providing the patient with sharper near and distance vision so that they no longer need to rely on glasses or contact lenses.

 As specialists in their field, some of the doctors of Chester County Eye Care Associates lecture internationally on ocular surgery and disease, teaching other surgeons how to effectively incorporate the latest surgical techniques.
-In addition, some CCEC surgeons have also been voted “Top Docs” by Main Line Today Magazine.
+In addition, some CCEC surgeons have also been voted “Top Docs” by Main Line Today Magazine and Philadelphia Magazine.
 All of the surgeons at CCEC use the most leading-edge technology available in ophthalmology, operating out of a state-of-the-art facility to provide the highest quality eye treatments and comprehensive follow-up care in a friendly and approachable environment.

 In addition to cataract surgery, Chester County Eye Care Associates also offers diagnosis and effective treatments for eye conditions including macular degeneration, glaucoma, diabetic retinopathy and corneal diseases.
 They also offer blade-free LASIK surgery, a quick, safe vision correction procedure that often produces 20/20 or better vision.
-To schedule a consultation with one of their experienced eye surgeons, contact Chester Eye Care Associates by calling (610) 696-1230.
+To schedule a consultation with one of their experienced eye surgeons, contact Chester County Eye Care Associates by calling (610) 696-1230.

 Cataract Surgery at Chester County Eye Care Associates